MISP/misp-book/misp-zmq/README.md

 }
 ```
 #### misp_json_sighting - sighting added to an attribute or an event
-The message sent for sightings is fairly simple, with the type of sighting (0 = Addition, 1 = False Positive), the date (in seconds-since-epoch format), the id of the attribute it applies to, and the id of the attribute's parent event.
+The message sent for sightings is fairly simple, with the type of sighting (0 = Addition, 1 = False Positive), the date (in seconds-since-epoch format), the id of the attribute it applies to and the id of the attribute's parent event.

 Addition Example:
 ```